prisma/prisma1/server/README.md

-# Graphcool Server
+# Prisma Server
-The Graphcool Server is composed of a GraphQL database, the Realtime Subscriptions API, and an engine enabling asynchronous, event-driven flows using serverless functions.
+The Prisma Server is composed of a GraphQL database, the Realtime Subscriptions API, and an engine enabling asynchronous, event-driven flows using serverless functions.

 ## Running the tests
 1. Make sure to have docker up and running